nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Finding animals by their fields: `find`

-You may find yourself in situations where you need to retrieve a specific group of animals from the `ZooKeep` book.
+You may find yourself in situations where you need to retrieve a specific group of animals from your `ZooKeep` book.
 For example, you may need to find animals with the same feed times or similar medical conditions.
 You can use this command to find and list all animals in the `ZooKeep` book whose fields contain any of the specified argument keywords (at least 1).